Russian Flagship students are invited to sign up for a pilot tutorial...

 Students who need additional preparation to reach the Advanced Low level of proficiency may enroll in Slavic 705: Special Topics in Russian I (3 cr.) or Slavic 705: Special Topics in Russian II (3 cr.).

-Important!
-At some point before Phase 3, to be eligible to apply for the Overseas Russian Flagship Program, students must participate in a 6-week (minimum) study abroad program in Russia at the secondary level or beyond.
+Important: At some point before Phase Three, to be eligible to apply for the Overseas Russian Flagship Program, students must participate in a 6-week (minimum) intensive Russian-language study abroad program at the secondary level or beyond.